rspber/tsdesktop/README.md

-All the examples work and the basis is solid connections, do not spare time to make them (it takes many hours, but without it nothing will work)
+All the examples work and the basis is solid connections, do spare time to make them (it takes many hours, but without it nothing will work)

 <p dir="auto">
   <a href="https://github.com/vshymanskyy/StandWithUkraine/blob/main/docs/README.md">